-To get any benefit from exercise, you need to do it often enough to work, and that means you need to hit the gym several times a week.
+To get any benefit from exercise, you need to do it often, and that means hitting the gym several times a week.
 If you find the entire gym environment off-putting, that’s a lot of stress to have to deal with.
-It could even be enough to put you off going for good, and that means you’ll never reach your fitness goals.
+It could even be enough to put you off going for good, which will make it harder to reach your fitness goals.

 I’m a long-term introverted exerciser, and I know firsthand how uncomfortable unsolicited conversation makes me feel.
 If you feel the same way, here are my top seven strategies for making going to the gym easier for us introverts.

 7 Tips for Introverts to Make Going to the Gym Easier